Latest deadly police shooting raises questions about tactics

 Another officer was there with Dean but did not fire her gun.
 The police chief said she is being treated as a witness.

-An attorney for the family and some relatives called for an independent investigation and demanded Dean’s arrest.
-Police said they are looking into charges.
+An attorney for the family and some relatives called for an independent investigation.

 Agencies routinely get calls asking police to stop by an address to check on someone.
 Increasingly, some police departments are referring non-emergency calls to social workers or others who aren’t in law enforcement, to avoid escalating a situation by having someone with a gun show up, said Tom Manger, who retired this year as a police chief in Maryland after four decades in law enforcement.